isomerpages/moe-nyjc-ecg/_higher-education/Scholarships and Financial Aid/Why apply for scholarships?.md

 </li>
 <li>
 <p>Alternatively there are some but limited bond-free university scholarships
-available for international admissions below.
+available for overseas admissions below.
 List is not exhaustive, go to the international admissions page of each university to find out more.</p>
 </li>
 </ul>
 <table style="minWidth: 50px">